patricia264/proseminar_geocomputation_patriciagribi/README.md

 ## Objective

 The objective of this project is to create a seamless and homogenised timeline that effectively portrays historical temperature and CO2 variations.
-The primary goal is to answer how the homogenization of heterogenous temperature and CO2 data impact the accuracy and reliability of long-term climate change assessments.
+The primary goal is to answer what steps need to be taken to construct a time-series and how the rate of change looks like.

 ## Implementation